Not-A-Builder/SMP-Risk-Analysis/README.md

 ### Risk Analysis is very important, for stock market prediction.

-#### Hence, here we are taking a look at the different ways to quantify and decrease risk that is invloved in stock market predictions.
+#### Hence, here we are taking a look at the different ways to quantify and decrease risk that is involved in stock market predictions.